Thoregon/evolux.everblack/doc/secure storage.md

             - write: there is the write keypair stored in the members entry
             - read: write keypair is missing, only write pub keys available for verifying

+## Anti tracking & Authentication
 to avoid tracking the key for member entries will be generated:
-- build a DH secret with owner.epub & identity.pair ->  await identity.sharedSecret(this.owner.epub)
+- build a DH secret with owner.epub & identity.pair
-- hash secret with the sores salt ->
+- hash pub key + secret (the pepper) with the stored salt

+this idhash is also used for authentication

 ## Use Cases